 This workshop is designed to introduce and actively engage you to the fundamentals of science communication.
-In the spring of 2023, this workshop will take place on Wednesdays from 3:00-4:30pm on March 1, 8, 15 and 22.
+In the spring of 2024, this workshop will take place on Wednesdays, from 4:00-5:30pm on the following dates: April 3, 10, 17 and 24.
 Participants who attend all 4 workshop sessions and complete all assigned pre-work and tasks will receive a certificate of completion and be offered the option to add this workshop to their CV.

 Review the basics of effective communication, identify and develop communication tools, discuss the pressing need to combat mis/disinformation with effective pro-science messaging

 Enhance your ability to explain complicated concepts in jargon-free and understandable language to non-scientist audiences

 Expand your skills in the creation and/or transformation of your message